arivictor/intentional-architecture-in-python/book/2-solid.md

 ## When SOLID Doesn't Matter

-Let's be honest about something important: you don't need SOLID everywhere.
+Here's something important: you don't need SOLID everywhere.

 These principles exist to manage complexity and enable change.
 But not all code is complex.
 Not all code needs to change.
 Sometimes you're writing a script that runs once and gets deleted.
 Sometimes you're prototyping an idea to see if it's worth building.
 Sometimes you know with certainty that a piece of code will never grow beyond its current form.